PUT-Motorsport/.github/profile/README.md

 # Welcome to PUT Motorsport

-We are Formula Student racing team based at Poznan University of Technology.
+We are a Formula Student racing team based at Poznan University of Technology.

 The team was founded in 2014.
 Since the beginning of our activity, we have constructed seven racing cars — five combustion and two electric ones — that have earned numerous achievements in international competitions.